zoerooney/gdi-photoshop-101/README.md

 1. First, download the zip file of all materials in this repository using the **Download Zip** button on the right side of the screen:<br>
 ![Download zip button](/images/download-zip.png)

 2. Open the zip file on your computer.
-In the folder, there is an **/example-files/** folder with example PSD files and extra images.
+In the folder, there is an **/example-files/** folder with example files and extra images.

 3. To view the slideshow, open the **index.html** file in your web browser.
 The easiest way to navigate the slides is with your keyboard arrow keys.

+4. To grab a full sample PSD for practice (we'll look at this file during class as well), go to [this Dribble page](https://dribbble.com/shots/1794875-Freebie-PSD-Halcyon-Days-Website-PSD) and look for the download here link.